TSavo/Unity-MCP/docs/query-tool.md

 1. Claude sends a query request to the MCP STDIO Client
 2. The MCP STDIO Client forwards the request to the Unity Client's `/api/CodeExecution/query` endpoint
-3. The Unity Client wraps the query in a `return` statement (e.g., `return GameObject.Find("Player").transform.position;`)
+3. The Unity Client (running as an Editor extension) wraps the query in a `return` statement (e.g., `return GameObject.Find("Player").transform.position;`)
-4. The Unity Client executes the wrapped query as C# code
+4. The Unity Client executes the wrapped query as C# code in either Edit Mode or Play Mode
 5. The Unity Client returns the result to the MCP STDIO Client
 6. The MCP STDIO Client stores the result in AILogger
 7. The MCP STDIO Client returns the result to Claude

 This approach allows for a simple, intuitive syntax for querying Unity objects while leveraging the existing code execution infrastructure.
+Because the Unity Client is implemented as an Editor extension rather than a MonoBehaviour, it can execute queries whether the game is running or not.

 ## Example Usage